-- It is essential for calculation of the friction factor in a few of the equations of fluid mechanics, including the Darcy-Weisbach equation.
+- It is essential to calculate the friction factor in a few of the equations of fluid mechanics, including the Darcy-Weisbach equation.

 - It is used when modeling the movement of organisms swimming through water.

-- It is used to predict the transition from laminar to turbulent flow, and is used in the scaling of similar but different-sized flow situations, such as between an aircraft model in a wind tunnel and the full size version.
+- It is used to predict the transition from laminar to turbulent flow and is used to scale similar but different-sized flow situations, such as between an aircraft model in a wind tunnel and the full-size version.

 History of Reynolds Number

-The concept was introduced by George Stokes in 1851, but the Reynolds number was named by Arnold Sommerfeld in 1908 after Osborne Reynolds (1842–1912), who performed exhaustive experiments in the 1880s.
+The concept was introduced by George Stokes in 1851, but Arnold Sommerfeld named the Reynolds number in 1908 after Osborne Reynolds (1842–1912), who performed exhaustive experiments in the 1880s.
 Osborn Reynolds discovered that the flow regime depends mainly on the ratio of the inertia forces to viscous forces in the fluid.

 - a thin region near the wall called the boundary layer, where strong velocity gradients occur, inducing large viscous shearing forces that must be taken into account and

-- a region outside the boundary layer, where the frictions forces can be neglected, and where, therefore, inviscid fluid theory offers a good approximation.
+- a region outside the boundary layer, where the friction forces can be neglected, and where, therefore, inviscid fluid theory offers a good approximation.

-The major contribution of the boundary layer concept was to overcome D’Alembert paradox and to reunify theoretical hydrodynamics (derived in the framework of the perfect fluid hypothesis) with empirical laws from hydraulics.
-Fundamental research on boundary layers is focused on the study of canonical configurations such as pipe flow, channel flow or flow over a flat plate.
+The major contribution of the boundary layer concept was to overcome the D’Alembert paradox and to reunify theoretical hydrodynamics (derived in the framework of the perfect fluid hypothesis) with empirical laws from hydraulics.
+Fundamental research on boundary layers focuses on studying canonical configurations such as pipe flow, channel flow, or flow over a flat plate.

 For the flow over a flat plate, it can be seen, near the leading edge of the plate, the régime of the boundary layer is laminar: the flow is two-dimensional and steady.
-As the boundary layer develops, the flow becomes critical and undergoes transition from the laminar to the turbulent regime: instabilities appear and propagate, giving birth to turbulent spots, irregularly distributed in space and time.
-As the distance x from the leading edge increases (i.e. as the Reynolds Number increases), the flow becomes unstable and finally for higher Reynolds numbers, the boundary layer is turbulent and the streamwise velocity is characterized by unsteady (changing with time) swirling flows inside the boundary layer.
+As the boundary layer develops, the flow becomes critical and undergoes the transition from the laminar to the turbulent regime: instabilities appear and propagate, giving birth to turbulent spots, irregularly distributed in space and time.
+As the distance x from the leading edge increases (i.e., as the Reynolds Number increases), the flow becomes unstable, and finally, for higher Reynolds numbers, the boundary layer is turbulent, and the streamwise velocity is characterized by unsteady (changing with time) swirling flows inside the boundary layer.
 Turbulence always occurs at large Reynolds numbers.